 Many of us have heard it’s not a good idea to pour grease down a drain.
-We even discussed this briefly in our previous post.
 However, most homeowners don’t know why this is bad.
 Nor do they know precisely what happens once the grease enters the drains and pipes.

 Grease undergoes chemical alterations under temperature fluctuations.
-Grease also mixes with other debris and chemicals in the pipeline and sewers, forming a conglomeration of chemical sludge.
-The solid mass ends up blocking the pipes and making a mess in your kitchen.
+Grease also mixes with other debris and chemicals in the pipeline and sewers, and it can form a solid mass.
+This mass ends up blocking the pipes and making a mess in your kitchen.
 One study revealed that 47% of sewer backups in the U.S. occur due to grease buildup.
 Roughly half of our plumbing service work involves some form of blockage removal.

-Let Plumbing & Heating Specialist treat any blockages.
-Our special offers include such type of services.
+Let Plumbing & Heating Specialist treat any drain blockages you run into.
+See our special offers on our website.
 We also repair heaters and install new fixtures.
-As for your sinks, pouring grease down the drain is asking for trouble.
+Contact us today for all your plumbing needs.

 Serving Customers in Snohomish, King & Pierce Counties, including Lynnwood, Mukilteo, Edmonds, Mill Creek, Bothell, Snohomish, Shoreline, Brier, Mountlake Terrace, Maltby, Lake Forest Park, Everett, Marysville, Lake Stevens & Woodway